Skip to content

 SDK Runtime Addition

-After the SDK initialization is completed, use FTReactNativeRUM.appendGlobalContext(globalContext)FTReactNativeRUM.appendRUMGlobalContext(globalContext)FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags, which will take effect immediately.
-Subsequently, RUM or Log data reported will automatically include tag data.
-This usage method is suitable for scenarios where data is delayed, such as tag data needing network requests.
+After the SDK initialization is completed, use FTReactNativeRUM.appendGlobalContext(globalContext)FTReactNativeRUM.appendRUMGlobalContext(globalContext)FTReactNativeRUM.appendLogGlobalContext(globalContext) to dynamically add tags.
+After setting, it will take effect immediately.
+Subsequently, the data reported by RUM or Log will automatically add tag data.
+This usage method is suitable for scenarios where data needs to be obtained with delay, such as when tag data needs to be obtained via network requests.

 FTMobileReactNative.sdkConfig(config);